 - What is Cancer?
 In this module, cancer is presented as a disease of unhealthy cells.

 - What is Healthy Living?
 In this module, four healthy habits related to cancer prevention into adulthood: proper nutrition, safe sun exposure, tobacco control and appropriate physical activity.

-St. Jude works with schools to implement this program free of charge.
-For more information, visit the full website:
+St. Jude works with schools to implement this program free of charge: